 When we got to the island and I watched him pull away, things didn’t really hit me the way I thought they would.
 Being 30 degrees outside, sunny and watching the hundreds of boats zooming by, it wasn’t exactly haunting.
 Even the mental institution, while admittedly spooky, lost some of its “charm” in the cloudless sky above.

 All of this changed when the boat motors quietened and darkness fell.
-Being without a flashlight, headlamp or torch I was at the mercy of the shadows and the looming silence that gripped me.
+Being without a flashlight, headlamp, or torch I was at the mercy of the shadows and the looming silence that gripped me.
 Laying 10 feet from the institution I was frozen in place, afraid that even the slightest sound would wake the dead.
 My mind became a slave to the various creaks and moans of the building, working overtime and twisting my imagination like a drug-induced hallucination.
 It was all too much for me, but I had nowhere to run.
 I grabbed my pack and bolted to the dock about 50 feet away praying for rescue, but I was imprisoned and escape was impossible.
 I slumped down on the dock and tried to calm myself, but there was no way in hell I was going be to my original resting place.
-The thought of the 160,000 burning bodies and the evil doctor were too much to overcome.
+The thought of the 160,000 burning bodies and the evil doctor was too much to overcome.
 So I slid into my sleeping bag on the dock and prayed for the sweet embrace of a dreamless sleep to bring me safely to morning.
 But sleep wouldn’t come.
-No amount of ambience would have helped me in this situation; I was at the mercy of my surroundings and all I could do was take whatever the island decided to throw at me.
+No amount of ambiance would have helped me in this situation; I was at the mercy of my surroundings and all I could do was take whatever the island decided to throw at me.
 For the next seven hours, I stayed completely still with my eyes and ears wide open and my brain conjuring up horrible scenarios surrounding my untimely death at the hands of the living dead.

-But I never faced death in the face, never saw any demons and never shook hands with the doctor.
-The sun rose just as it always has and with the return of my water taxi I was brought promptly back to the world of the living unscathed and unchanged.
+But I never faced death in the face, never saw any demons, and never shook hands with the doctor.
+The sun rose just as it always has and with the return of my water taxi, I was brought promptly back to the world of the living unscathed and unchanged.
 Would I ever go back to the island and do it all over again?
 Hell no. Do I still believe in ghosts?
 Yes.
 I may not have seen or heard any, but the overwhelming sense of evil that seeped into your bones inside that old broken-down hospital would be enough to convert even the hardest skeptic.